-If, after the Principal or his/her designee has informed the student of the disciplinary charge(s), basis for the charge(s) and has provided the student with the opportunity to respond, he/she decides that the student has committed the offense in question, an inschool suspension may be issued, not to exceed 10 consecutive or cumulative days.
+If, after the Principal or their designee has informed the student of the disciplinary charge(s), basis for the charge(s) and has provided the student with the opportunity to respond, they decide-that the student has committed the offense in question, an in-school suspension may be issued, not to exceed 10 consecutive or cumulative days.

-On the same day as the suspension decision, the Principal or his/her designee shall make every reasonable effort (at least two documented phone calls) to notify the parent(s) of the offense, the reason for the decision, and the length of the in-school suspension.
-On the day of the suspension, the Principal or his/her designee will also provide written notice in English and in the primary language of the home if a language other than English is identified in the home language survey, or by other means of communication where appropriate, with the same information and inform the parent of the student's right to make continued academic progress.
-The Principal or his/her designee shall invite the parent(s) to meet in order to discuss the student's performance and behavior as soon as possible.
+On the same day as the suspension decision, the Principal or their designee shall make every reasonable effort (at least two documented phone calls) to notify the parent(s) of the offense, the reason for the decision, and the length of the in-school suspension.
+On the day of the suspension, the Principal or their designee will also provide written notice in English and in the primary language of the home if a language other than English is identified in the home language survey, or by other means of communication where appropriate, with the same information and inform the parent of the student's right to make continued academic progress.
+The Principal or their designee shall invite the parent(s) to meet in order to discuss the student's performance and behavior as soon as possible.